 Under the Company's Non-Employee Director Compensation Policy, each of Messrs.
-Pluta, Ganeles, Berns, and Hughes and Ms. Madoff is entitled to an annual retainer of \$100,000 and an annual grant of restricted stock units of the Company with a value of \$100,000 at the time of grant.
-For 2020, each of Messrs.
-Pluta and Ganeles and Ms. Madoff received a grant of 2,546 restricted stock units under the Equity Plan, which vested on the first anniversary of the date of grant.
-Mr. Berns received a grant of 2,188 restricted stock units in connection with his appointment to the Board in 2020, and Mr. Hughes received a grant of 1,373 restricted stock units in connection with his appointment to the Board in 2021.
+Berns, Ganeles, Hughes and Pluta and Ms. Madoff is entitled to an annual retainer of \$100,000 and an annual grant of restricted stock units of the Company with a value of \$100,000 at the time of grant.
+Annual grants are made initially on the director's appointment, and then on each anniversary thereof.
+For 2021, each of Messrs.
+Pluta, Ganeles and Ms. Madoff received a grant of 1,356 restricted stock units, and Mr. Berns received 1,315 restricted stock units, under the Equity Plan, each of which vested or will vest on the first anniversary of the date of grant.
+Mr. Hughes received a grant of 1,373 restricted stock units in connection with this appointment to the Board in 2021.
 Murray Roos also joined the Board in March 2021 and does not receive any compensation for his services.